Shopify/ui-extensions/documentation/error-handling.md

 };
 ```

-By default, Bugsnag has already sent error for `unhandledrejection`.
-You only need to listen to `onerror`.
+By default, Bugsnag will listen for `unhandledrejection`.
+You only need to manually listen to `onerror`.

 ### Sentry